Memory System

 How It Works

-The memory system uses a hybrid search architecture combining two techniques:
+The memory system uses a hybrid search approach combining two techniques:

-- Vector search (sqlite-vec) -- Finds semantically similar memories using cosine similarity.
+- Semantic search -- Finds memories with similar meaning.
 Good for paraphrase matching ("user prefers dark mode" matches "what theme does the user like?").

-- Full-text search (FTS5 BM25) -- Finds exact keyword matches.
+- Keyword search -- Finds exact word matches.
 Good for code symbols, IDs, and specific terms.

-Results from both searches are combined using Reciprocal Rank Fusion (RRF), then boosted by:
+Results from both searches are combined and ranked by:

 - Recency -- More recent memories rank higher